Basis-Theory/docs/source/includes/api-reference/_proxy.md

 }
 ```

-The `token:<classification>:use:proxy` permission is required in order to detokenize tokens classified as `<classification>` within a proxy request.
+The `token:use` permission is required in order to detokenize tokens within a proxy request.
 At most, 100 tokens may be detokenized within a single proxy request.
 You can find more information about the supported detokenization expressions [here](/expressions/#detokenization).

 <aside class="notice">